kepa4/searchify/README.md

 ## Starting the app locally

+You will need to install MongoDB in order to use the app correctly(on your local machine)

 Start by installing front and backend dependencies.
 While in this directory, run the following command:

 ```